 Hope Karnopp is the news manager and dabbles in music reviews at The Daily Cardinal.
 She previously hosted the Cardinal Call for WORT-FM and edited state news.

-Gabriella Hartlaub is a staff writer for the Daily Cardinal specializing in state politics and life & style stories.
+Gabriella Hartlaub is an arts editor for the Daily Cardinal.
+She also reports state politics and life & style stories.
 Follow her on Twitter at @gabihartlaub.

 Noe Goldhaber is a staff writer for the Daily Cardinal specializing in campus and state news reporting.